There is no light at the end of the tunnel yet. But there is a growing sense that there may be an end to the tunnel.

 Russian soldiers are not even going to have been present throughout the entire country of Ukraine.

-Russia is willingly to settle for half of half a loaf.
+Russia is not willing to settle for half of half a loaf.

 The time then is now for the United States to take the initiative.